Organizers & Speakers

 Dr. Ira Sobel

 Dr. Sobel is an international speaker and advisor to startups and venture capital firms worldwide.
-She holds a PhD in
+She holds a PhD in Sociology from Tel Aviv University.

 Dr. Sara Bonnes